Close

 Managing App Time Limits

-It’s possible to set app limits up for individual apps and even by app category.
+It’s possible to set limits for individual apps and even by app category.
 To do so, follow the steps below:

 1. Go to Settings Screen Time → your Child’s Name.